patricia-9000/eccsmith/README.md

     -w, --sweeping
         sweep the best pattern over a contig. memory area after fuzzing (default: true) -t, --runtime-limit
-        number of seconds to run the fuzzer before sweeping/terminating (default: 3 hours) -a, --acts-per-ref
+        number of hours to run the fuzzer before sweeping/terminating (default: 3) -a, --acts-per-ref
         number of activations in a tREF interval, i.e., 7.8us (default: None) -p, --probes